 Is Deckard a replicant.
 Yes.
 No?

 When asked by K (Ryan Gosling) why he thought Deckard (Harrison Ford) didn’t have long in this world, Gaff (Edward James Olmos) replies that ‘it was something in his eye’.
 This alludes to the weird pupil reflection effect for replicants in the original film and displayed a couple of times by Deckard.
-It could also allude to the serial numbers printed in the lower white of newer model replicants’ left eyes.
+It could also allude to the serial numbers printed in the lower white of newer model replicants’ right eyes.

 If Deckard was a replicant the story goes that he had an inbuilt limited lifespan same as the ones he was hunting.
 But then we know that not all replicants were created equal and if the key to reproduction was held within Rachel (that’s for sure) why not a longer life for a replicant Deckard too?